beark/propcheck/packages/propcheck-jest/README.md

 });
 ```

+If you're using `given`, there's no need for this additional step, since `import`ing it will implicitly give you all the other types too.

 NOTE: if you know how this last setup step for types can be removed/automated, PRs are welcome!

 ## Determinism

 What good is a failing test if you can't repeat it to figure out if you've really solved it?
 And what about all those people saying randomness has no place in tests -- doesn't the entire _idea_ of property based testing go against that?

 To ensure this is never a problem in practice, Propcheck is, in fact, not based on randomness.
 It is based on repeatable pseudo-randomness.
-In fact, the `Runner` module of `@propcheck/core` is _completely pure_ (module effects performed by the function under test).
+Indeed, the `Runner` module of `@propcheck/core` is _completely pure_ (modulo effects performed by the function under test).
 If you run a test with a particular set of options, the result will always be _exactly_ the same (if not, you should [file a bug](https://github.com/beark/propcheck/issues)).

  While `@propcheck/jest` actually _does_ randomize the initial seed state, it nevertheless ensures runs are _repeatable_.
 Any time a test run results in property failure, the exact parameters for that specific iteration of the test will be printed.
 They are: